 Rich nations pledge co-operation to steady markets and warn of “excessive volatility” in the yen.

-Earlier moves by Taro Aso, the Japanese prime minister, to introduce measures to calm volatile stock markets failed to revive flagging sentiment.
+Moves by Taro Aso, the Japanese prime minister, to introduce measures on Monday to calm stock markets failed to revive flagging sentiment.

-During an emergency meeting of the Japanese cabinet on Monday, Aso called for steps including tighter controls on short-selling and expanding a government fund to recapitalise banks to as much as 10 trillion yen ($106.1 billion) from 2 trillion yen, Kyodo news agency reported.
+During an emergency meeting of the Japanese cabinet on Monday, Aso called for steps including tighter controls on short-selling and expanding a government fund to recapitalise banks to as much as 10 trillion yen ($106.1bn) from two trillion yen, Kyodo news agency reported.

 In a further sign of the impact of the global economic slowdown, Japanese consumer electronics giant Canon said it was lowering its net profit forecast for 2008 by 25 per cent, due to the global slowdown and the strengthening of the yen.

-In a statement the company said that the sharp recent falls on global markets had “increased concern over the impact to the real economy.”
+The company said that the sharp recent falls on global markets had “increased concern over the impact to the real economy”.

 “Additionally, drastic fluctuations in exchange rates between major currencies have led to a heightened sense of uncertainty over the future,” it said.